Amending German competition law for digital regulation23.08.2021

 German competition law

 The previous amendment to the GWB, which came into force in 2017, introduced substantial changes to German competition law.
 Although the reform was partially driven by the need to implement EU legislation into German national law, it also started addressing some of the growing challenges that come with the evolution of the digital economy.
-Now the German authorities are proposing more changes.
+Now the German authorities have made more changes.
 The revised GWB itself builds upon two expert reports commissioned by the German government (Commission “Competition Law 4.0” 2019; Schweitzer and others 2018).

-The new draft act
+The new act

 The new GWB is in effect a digital competition regulatory framework, which, among other topics, looks into the market power of digital platforms and proposes revisions to the German merger control regime.
 Other major changes include the implementation of EU Directive 2019/1, which empowers competition authorities to be more effective enforcers and to ensure the proper functioning of the EU’s internal market.

-The draft act contains important and well-founded innovations in the field of abuse of dominance, which will better equip German antitrust institutions to address the special challenges that arise in connection with markets and firms in the digital economy.
+The Act contains important and well-founded innovations in the field of abuse of dominance, which will better equip German antitrust institutions to address the special challenges that arise in connection with markets and firms in the digital economy.
 The draft, which is expected to be enacted in the course of 2020, contains proposals that are of great relevance for digital businesses.
 Some of the proposals particularly have digital platforms in mind, especially those providing advertising services on one side and offering zero-priced services to consumers on the other side.

 Market power assessment

 There is a growing debate on whether companies should be forced to grant access to data – principally consumer data – and how to regulate such access.
 Data accumulated by large digital platforms is considered by many experts to be a competitive advantage that forecloses the market to new entrants.
-A significant change in the GWB is the proposed modification to the procedure for assessing market power.
+A significant change in the GWB is the modification to the procedure for assessing market power.
 In the process of determining dominance, authorities must now consider an entity’s “financial strength and its access to data relevant for competition” alongside other more traditional criteria such as market share (GWB 2020: Section 18 (3).

 Another relevant change, as suggested in the advisory study to the Ministry (Schweitzer and others 2018: 3), is the introduction of the concept of intermediation power.
 The study recommended that, because of the increased importance of information intermediaries in digital businesses, a new form of market power should be accounted for, alongside supplier and buyer power.
 The main service that intermediaries in digital platform markets offer is access to a sales channel or customer group.
 These intermediaries have the ability to limit access to the market by other firms, dependent on their services.
-Section 18 (3b) of the draft act requires that: “when assessing the market position of an undertaking acting as an intermediary in multi-sided markets, account should be taken in particular of the importance of the intermediary services it provides for access to supply and sales markets.”
+Section 18 (3b) of the act requires that: “when assessing the market position of an undertaking acting as an intermediary in multi-sided markets, account should be taken in particular of the importance of the intermediary services it provides for access to supply and sales markets.”

 A new “essential facilities doctrine”?

-The draft act therefore seeks to amend the German legislation of the essential facilities doctrine by extending the definition of an abuse to include the refusal to supply access to data.
+The act therefore amends the German legislation of the essential facilities doctrine by extending the definition of an abuse to include the refusal to supply access to data.
 Specifically, it would be an abuse of a dominant position if a dominant supplier “refuses to supply another undertaking with a product or commercial service against adequate remuneration, including access to data, networks or other infrastructure, where the supply is objectively necessary in order to operate in an upstream or downstream market and the refusal to supply threatens to eliminate effective competition on that market, unless the refusal to supply is objectively justified” (GWB 2020: Section 19.2.4).

-Here the draft act appears to diverge from one of the expert report’s recommendations (Schweitzer and others 2018: 5): “Nor does our report recommend the insertion of a new data-related example of abuse into the GWB … which would explicitly provide for an essential facilities doctrine as applied to data.
+Here the act appears to diverge from one of the expert report’s recommendations (Schweitzer and others 2018: 5): “Nor does our report recommend the insertion of a new data-related example of abuse into the GWB … which would explicitly provide for an essential facilities doctrine as applied to data.
 The refusal to supply data over which a firm has exclusive control and which is essential for entering into an adjacent market can already be qualified as abusive under German (and European competition) law.”

 Paramount significance for competition across markets

-To tackle the concern that dominant platforms may leverage their power into adjacent markets and into new sectors and become even more difficult to challenge, the draft act includes a completely new section (GWB 2020: Section 19A), which introduces a new concept of intervention in relation to companies that can be defined as of “paramount significance for competition across markets.”
+To tackle the concern that dominant platforms may leverage their power into adjacent markets and into new sectors and become even more difficult to challenge, the act includes a completely new section (GWB 2020: Section 19A), which introduces a new concept of intervention in relation to companies that can be defined as of “paramount significance for competition across markets.”
 In order to identify such firms, the German competition authority (Bundeskartellamt (BKA)) will look into several aspects of a company’s activity such as:

 - its dominant position on one or more markets;